haslamdb/ZCH_UCMC_Manuscript/README.md

 # ZCH_UCMC_Manuscript

-## Repository for NICU Microbiome Analysis
+## Introduction

-This repository contains the code and documentation for microbiome data analysis comparing samples from NICUs in Cincinnati and Hangzhou.
-Bloodstream microbiology data is compared to microbiome composition.
-Microbiome analysis examines bacterial composition, diversity metrics, and associations with factors such as antibiotics exposure, gestational age, and sample collection site/timing.
+This repository contains the code and data analysis pipeline for a comparative microbiome study of neonatal intensive care units (NICUs) in Cincinnati and Hangzhou.
+The project investigates the relationships between infant microbiome composition and various clinical factors, including:

+- Geographic location (Cincinnati vs. Hangzhou)
+- Antibiotic exposure (postnatal and maternal)
+- Gestational age
+- Sample collection site (axilla, groin, stool)
+- Bloodstream infections

+The analysis examines taxonomic composition, diversity metrics, and associations with clinical variables through a combination of statistical approaches and machine learning techniques.

 ## Repository Structure